 PPC utilizes a 4-level system.
 Group members are on Level 1 as soon as they have shared their "school story" with their group.
 After being "on level" for two weeks, students can request a level change from their group.
-All student groups meet during the last period of the school day to review their day and their progress.
 Students do not move down levels for poor behavior, but, they may be "off of their level" if their behavior is not consistent with the requirements of their current level.
 Group bonus rewards are for students who are "on level."
 On Level 3, the discussion of reintegration or returning to their mainstream school can begin.
 Consistent Level 4 behavior is typically expected for students before they can return to their home high school.
-Ultimately, reintegration decisions are determined through the IEP meeting process.
-In addition to maintaining Level 4 status and displaying consistent Level 4 behaviors, terms for reintegration include:
+Ultimately, reintegration considerations are made through an IEP meeting.
+In addition to maintaining Level 4 status and displaying consistent Level 4 behaviors, terms for consideration of reintegration include:

 - 1. No major discipline referrals or need for physical management for a minimum of 12 weeks. - 2.
 Maintain 90% attendance for a minimum of 12 weeks with no unexcused absences. - 3.
 Maintain passing grades of "C" or better in all subject areas. - 4.
-Demonstrate progress toward individual behavior goals.
+Demonstrate progress toward individual behavior goals. - 5.
+Recommendation of IEP team